Tal500/esm-env-robust/README.md

 # esm-env-robust

-Like `esm-env`, uses export conditions to return environment information in a way that works with major bundlers and runtimes, but this project is also 'robust' in the sense it have also a fallback bahaviour for older environments that doesn't support the `exports` fields in `package.json`.
+Like [esm-env](https://github.com/benmccann/esm-env), uses export conditions to return environment information in a way that works with major bundlers and runtimes, but this project is also 'robust' in the sense it have also a fallback bahaviour for older environments that doesn't support the `exports` fields in `package.json`.

-This project was motivated to solve issue esm-env#1, but works for wider audience.
+This project was motivated to solve issue [esm-env#1](https://github.com/benmccann/esm-env/issues/1), but works for wider audience.

 ## Usage